 Many countries around the world also celebrate November 11 (but as Remembrance Day rather than Veterans Day or Armistice Day).
 These countries include the U.K., Canada, Australia, and France, among others.

 Though Germany was the head of the Central Powers during WWI, a lot of time has passed since then.
 Germany doesn’t celebrate Armistice Day, Remembrance Day, or Veterans Day as many of us do.

 They instead practice something known as Volkstrauertag, which has also been called the national day of mourning, as well as “silent day.”
-It is observed close to Veterans Day anywhere between November 13th and 19th.
+It’s observed close to Veterans Day anywhere between November 13th and 19th.
 Under Nazi rule, it was originally dedicated as a day to glorify the War but has long since changed.

-Now, Germans recognize the day as one to remember those who they have lost in war and speak out against the tragedies of war in support of peace.
+Now, Germans recognize the day as one to remember those who they lost in war and speak out against the tragedies of war in support of peace.

 4. The Red Poppy Has a Purpose (and a Poem)